SageJames/Web3-Hub/Templates/README.md

 # Templates

 ## About
-Here are some template to get you started on making you next decenterlized application.
+Here are some templates to get you started on making your next decenterlized application.

 ## Link
 - [hardhat-js-starterkit](https://github.com/ahmedali8/hardhat-js-starterkit)